 Hub 1, Hub 2 and Hub 3 bearing

-1. Ball Bearing: These bearings can handle both radial and thrust loads, and are usually found in applications where the load is relatively small which helps it spin very smoothly.
+1. Ball Bearings: These bearings can handle both radial and thrust loads, and are usually found in applications where the load is relatively small and allows very smooth spinning.

-2. Roller Bearings: Roller bearings are used in applications like conveyer belt rollers.
-They must hold heavy radial loads which is its allowing the bearing to handle much greater loads than a ball bearing.
+2. Roller Bearings: These bearings are used in applications like conveyer belt rollers.
+They are more suitable for heavy radial loads than can be handled by ball bearings.

-3. Ball Thrust Bearing: It is used for low-speed applications and cannot function if much radial load.
+3. Ball Thrust Bearings: These are used for low-speed applications without excessive radial loads.

-4. Roller Thrust Bearing: They are often found in gearsets like car between the gears, and the housing by rotating shafts.
-The helical gears used in most transmissions have angled teeth.
-That causes a thrust load that must be supported by a bearing.
+4. Roller Thrust Bearings: They are often found in gearsets.
+The helical gears used in most transmissions have angled teeth which generate a thrust load that must be supported by bearings.

-5. Tapered Roller Bearings: Tapered roller bearings can support large radial and large thrust loads.
-It is used in car hubs, where they are usually mounted in pairs facing opposite directions so that they can handle flow in both directions.
+5. Tapered Roller Bearings: These bearings can support large radial and large thrust loads.
+They are usually mounted in pairs for use in car hubs.